Keyboard shortcuts

 Option 2: Build from source

-Then, clone the repository and begin the installation.
+To build from source, clone the repository and begin the installation.

-git clone https://github.com/openvm-org/openvm.git
+git clone --branch v1.3.0 --single-branch https://github.com/openvm-org/openvm.git

 cd openvm

-cargo +nightly install --force --path crates/cli
+cargo install --locked --force --path crates/cli

 This will globally install cargo-openvm.
 You can validate a successful installation with: